MicrosoftDocs/biztalk-docs/biztalk/core/transactional-and-suspend-request-message-on-failure-should-not-be-set.md

 ---
+description: "Learn more about: Transactions option &quot;Transactional&quot; and the error handling option &quot;Suspend request message on failure&quot; should not both be set to false"
 title: "Transactions option &quot;Transactional&quot; and the error handling option &quot;Suspend request message on failure&quot; should not both be set to false | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"